noolius/framework/README.md

 Cilium is configured to encipher inter-node traffic using WireGuard(tm), so expect several of the ``cilium connectivity test``s to fail.

 ## Known issues

+Using host kernels newer than 5.16 will likely exhibit Cilium deployment failure due to changes in eBPF.

 ~~Deploying the Linkerd2 edge-21.9.3 [viz extension](https://linkerd.io/2/getting-started/) in a v1.22.2 cluster errors out; this is a [policy CRD v1beta1 interaction](https://github.com/linkerd/linkerd2/issues/6827).~~ (fixed in edge-21.9.4)